hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/222_the_paris_congress.md

 of his lectures on the Vedanta.

-At the Congress, Mr. Gustav Oppert, a German Pandit, read a paper on the origin of the Shâlagrâma-Shilâ.
+At the Congress, Mr. Gustav Oppert, a German Pandit, read a paper on the origin of the Shālagrāma-Shilā.
 He traced the origin of the Shalagrama worship to that of the emblem of the female generative principle.
 According to him, the Shiva-Linga is the phallic emblem of the male and the Shalagrama of the female generative principle.
 And thus he wanted to